ebeshero/scienceFiction/docs/project2.md

-# [Science Fiction](https://ebeshero.github.io/scienceFiction/): Digital Project 2: Sound Composition
+# Digital Project 2: Sound Composition
 ## A creative exercise in speculative media development

 ### test and choose audio recording tech by Tuesday 9/10